nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Outcome:
 1. The _Result Display_ will show a success message.
-2. All archived employees will be listed in Employee Directory section in the _Main View_.
+2. All archived employees will be listed in Employee Directory inside the _Main View_.

 {Screenshot}